 - Consolidation- Replacement of air by something abnormal

-- Atelectasis- Collapse of lung resulting in loss of air
+- Atelectasis- Collapse of the lung resulting in loss of air

-Also seen in Plethora, i.e, increase i vascularity.
+Also seen in Plethora, i.e, an increase in vascularity.

-The differential diagnosis of three important causes if unilateral (one side) opaque thorax are:-
+The differential diagnosis of three important causes of unilateral (one side) opaque thorax are:-

-- Displacement of interlobar fissure: because the lobes of lung collapse, the fissures in between the lobes move up or down because of hyperinflation of normal lobe against collapsed lobe.
+- Displacement of interlobar fissure: because the lobes of the lung collapse, the fissures in between the lobes move up or down because of the hyperinflation of the normal lobe against the collapsed lobe.
 This is the most reliable direct sign of Collapse.

-- Mediastinal shift: The structures on mediastinum shift to side of collapsed lung
+- Mediastinal shift: The structures on the mediastinum shift to the side of collapsed lung

 - Crowding of ribs